dylanaraps/pure-bash-bible/README.md

 "$PWD"
 ```

-## Get the number of seconds the script has been running.
+## Get the number of seconds the script has been running

 ```shell
 "$SECONDS"
 ```

-## Get a pseudorandom integer.
+## Get a pseudorandom integer

 Each time `$RANDOM` is used, a different integer between `0` and `32767` is returned.
 This variable should not be used for anything related to security (*this includes encryption keys etc*).